FlaccidFacade/beacon-relay-asset-view-orchestration/api/examples.md

-# B.R.A.V.O API Usage Examples
+# B.R.A.V.O.
+API Usage Examples

-This document provides practical examples for using the B.R.A.V.O API.
+This document provides practical examples for using the B.R.A.V.O.
+API.

 ## REST API Examples